 Source: Nutrition and Healing E-Tips from Dr. Jonathan Wright.
-To subscribe, go to www.wrightnewsletter.com.
-For more about Dr. Wright, see www.tahoma-clinic.com.
+To subscribe, go to wrightnewsletter.com.
+For more about Dr. Wright, see tahoma-clinic.com.

-A 2007 study including 12 patients with Barrett's esophagus received a Barrett's esophagus treatment using concentrated radio waves.
+A 2007 study including 12 patients with Barrett's esophagus received a treatment using concentrated radio waves.
 This radiofrequency ablation burns away the abnormal cells in the lining of the esophagus.
 After three months, half of the patients showed healthier esophageal tissues.
 For more information, call the Duke University Gastroenterology Clinic at 919-668-1248.
-Source: Darren Pavey, MD, gastroenterologist, Duke University Medical Center, Durham, North Carolina, as seen in BottomLine Health Newsletter, 11/07.
+Source: Darren Pavey, MD, gastroenterologist, Duke University Medical Center, Durham, North Carolina.
+Source: BottomLine Health Newsletter, 11/07.

 A study found that a healthy diet decreases risk of getting Barrett's esophagus.
 If that's true, perhaps the same healthy diet would limit the progression of the disease, and maybe more.
-The healthy diet consisted of hight amounts of fruits, vegetables, and non-fried fish, which reduced the risk of contracting Barrett's by 65% ober those who ate a regular diet with lost of meat and fast food.
-(Am J Epidemiol 08; Jan 23).
+The healthy diet consisted of high amounts of fruits, vegetables, and non-fried fish, which reduced the risk of contracting Barrett's by 65% over those who ate a regular diet with lost of meat and fast food.
+Source: Am J Epidemiol 08; Jan 23.

 You might also want to take a look at this book:

 "Come to Me, all of you who are weary and carry heavy burdens, and I will give you rest."
 Matthew 11:28.

 A number of studies have linked prayer to healing, and although the results have been inconclusive, what could it hurt to talk to the omnipotent creator of the universe?
 A prayer for healing might go something like this:

 as I pray for your help with (name your problem).

 I pray you’ll cleanse my body and heal me completely.